MidknightMan/karlson-decides/README.md

 Thanks, and enjoy.

-(P.S There is always room for improvement, this codebase is by no means perfect!)
+P.S There is always room for improvement, this codebase is by no means perfect... =>

+To Do List:

+1. Remove inline styling and centralise to Styled Components
+2. Add more tests for functions and components
+3. Go all Uncle Bob and extract out the functions and get some more cleanliness
+4. Add husky pre-commit commands for linting rules to ensure future cleanliness